itzg/saml-auth-proxy/README.md

         The path to the X509 public certificate PEM file for this SP (env SAML_PROXY_SP_CERT_PATH) (default "saml-auth-proxy.cert")
   -sp-key-path path
-        The path to the X509 private key PEM file for this SP (env SAML_PROXY_SP_KEY_PATH) (default "saml-auth-proxy.key") -version
+        The path to the X509 private key PEM file for this SP (env SAML_PROXY_SP_KEY_PATH) (default "saml-auth-proxy.key") -static-relay-state string
+        A fixed RelayState value, such as a short URL.
+Will be trimmed to 80 characters to conform with SAML.
+The default generates random bytes that are Base64 encoded. (env SAML_PROXY_STATIC_RELAY_STATE)
+  -version
         show version and exit
 ```